Hamburg America Line: Ports served

-In the early years, the Hamburg America Line exclusively connected European ports with North American ports, such as Hoboken, New Jersey, or New Orleans, Louisiana.
+In the early years, the Hamburg America Line exclusively connected European ports with North American ports, such as Hoboken or New Orleans.
 With time, however, the company established lines to all continents.
 The company built a large ocean liner terminal at Cuxhaven, Germany, in 1900.
 Connected directly to Hamburg by a dedicated railway line and station, the HAPAG Terminal at Cuxhaven served as the major departure point for German and European immigrants to North America until 1969 when ocean liner travel ceased.
 Today it serves as a museum and cruise ship terminal.